joseph-flinn/site/frontend/posts/negative-space-and-the-time-between.md

 > I don’t mean that we can’t BE firemen, bankers, or doctors--but that we must make the goal conform to the individual, rather than make the individual conform to the goal.

-When we do not strive to be ourselves and design our around what we want to do on a daily or weekly basis, circumstance will inevitably choose for us.
+When we do not strive to be ourselves and design our lives around what we want to do on a daily or weekly basis, circumstance will inevitably choose for us.

 > But a man who procrastinates in his CHOOSING will inevitably have his choice made for him by circumstance. -- Thompson